Skip to content

 Question 6: Your platform hosts 45 different microservices, each with its own standard Kubernetes Ingress resource using the `alb` ingress class.
 Finance just flagged your AWS bill because you are spending over $700 per month just on Application Load Balancers.
 You need to reduce this cost immediately without changing the routing behavior for the clients.
 How can you architect this change using the AWS Load Balancer Controller, and what operational risk does it introduce?

-Option 1: Tune the VPC CNI warm pool.
-Set WARM_IP_TARGET=1 and WARM_ENI_TARGET=0 on the aws-node DaemonSet.
+Option 1: Tune the VPC CNI warm pool by setting WARM_IP_TARGET=1 and WARM_ENI_TARGET=0 on the aws-node DaemonSet.
 This immediately releases pre-allocated but unused IPs across all nodes, often recovering hundreds of IPs within minutes.
-Option 2: Enable Prefix Delegation (ENABLE_PREFIX_DELEGATION=true).
-This changes the allocation from individual IPs to /28 prefixes, dramatically reducing the number of IPs consumed per ENI slot while increasing pod capacity.
+Option 2: Enable Prefix Delegation (ENABLE_PREFIX_DELEGATION=true), which changes the allocation from individual IPs to /28 prefixes, dramatically reducing the number of IPs consumed per ENI slot while increasing pod capacity.
 Both changes take effect within minutes as the aws-node DaemonSet rolls out, though Prefix Delegation requires updating max-pods on nodes (meaning a rolling restart).
-For a longer-term fix, add a secondary CIDR (e.g., 100.64.0.0/16) with Custom Networking.
+For a longer-term architectural fix, you should add a secondary CIDR (e.g., 100.64.0.0/16) with Custom Networking to permanently expand the available address space.

 Hands-On Exercise: Prefix Delegation + ALB for Web + NLB for gRPC